datastax/cpp-driver/topics/configuration/retry_policies/README.md

 ## Setting Retry Policy

-By default driver uses the `default retry policy` for all requests unless it is overridden.
+By default, the driver uses the `default retry policy` for all requests unless it is overridden.
 The retry policy can be set globally using [`cass_cluster_set_retry_policy()`] or it can be set per statement or batch using [`cass_statement_set_retry_policy()`] or [`cass_batch_set_retry_policy()`], respectively.